 King County is planning to upgrade approximately one mile of its pipeline system extending from the Magnolia Bridge to just south of Seattle Parks and Recreation’s Interbay Athletic Complex.
 This work will enhance odor control and assure the reliability of this portion of our wastewater system for the next 50 years or more.
-A small pipe repair was made in summer 2020.
-Full construction for the project is expected to begin in 2022.
+Construction for the project is expected to begin in 2022.

 What happens during final design?

 The project is now in the final design phase.
 The design process is a multi-step process with several inputs, and final design will continue through 2021.
 During this phase the project team will add detail to the design and generate plans for constructing the two main elements of the project: improved odor control and upgraded sewer pipes.

 This project will improve odor control by installing scrubbers (filters) at a building where sewer pipes converge.
 During final design, the project team will refine details of what this new facility looks like and how it functions.